 Aleph Finance does not give investment advice or investment recommendations in respect of its product range or services offered.
 Nothing on this site should be construed as the giving of investment advice or investment recommendations.

 Legal and Regulatory Status

-Aleph Finance is an authorized trading name of Pairstech Capital Management LLP.
-Pairstech Capital Management is a London-based Asset Management firm founded in 2007.
+Aleph Finance is an authorized trading name of UCapital Asset Management LLP.
+UCapital Asset Management LLP is a London-based Asset Management firm founded in 2007.
 The company is authorised and regulated by the Financial Conduct Authority (“FCA”), registered nr.
 477155.

 Aleph Finance offers expertise in a variety of asset classes and provides institutional investors with a range of products representing true diversification with the best available risk-reward profile.

 UCapital Asset Management LLP has the following FCA permissions: